chinmaySwami/Delsys-trigno-data-acquisition/README.txt

 trigno_demo.py : This program plots the data being received from the delsys sensors in realttime.
 Currently I am only plotting the X, Y and Z axis of the accelerometer.
 A separate thread is created to just acquire the data and the main thread is used to plot the acquired data.
 Matplotlib's FuncAnimation is used for plotting.

+Please note that this is for Delsys Trigno Avanti sensors and cannot be used with other sensors.
+Kindly refer to the delsys SDK documentation for modifying the pytrigno.py file as per the type of sensor being used.